 We assess our video-to-events model against baseline methods using metrics that encompass both temporal and spatial aspects, as previously outlined.
 Consistent testing, training, and validation sets are employed for all methods.
 For EventGAN \cite{zhu2019eventgan}, we set its timebin number to 10 as well during retraining to align with our framework, while maintaining other settings.
 ESIM \cite{Gehrig_2020_CVPR} and V2E \cite{Hu2021-v2e-cvpr-workshop-eventvision2021}, as non-model-based approaches, were executed with default configurations.
 As shown in Table \ref{tab:baseline}, our model excels across all metrics and achieve SOTA.

 Qualitative comparison can be found in Fig. \ref{fig:2d-comp}, \ref{fig:zoomin}, and \ref{fig:voxel_3d}.
 Fig. \ref{fig:2d-comp} shows a 2D event frame-level comparison between all the video-to-event voxel methods, and all event frames are clipped to the maximum value of the ground truth event frame and then normalized.
-Thanks to our specially designed losses, our predicted event frame are loyal to the actual brightness level, which means the events number generated are close to the actual event number.
+Thanks to our specially designed losses, our predicted event frames are loyal to the actual brightness level, which means the events' number generated is close to the actual events' number.
 However, all the baseline methods tend to generate much more events in general, and the details don't match well.
-Due to the unstable and noise-prone nature in the underexposure part of the grayscale images, baseline methods generally behaves poorly in night scenes.
+Due to the unstable and noise-prone nature of the underexposure part of the grayscale images, baseline methods generally behave poorly in night scenes.
 For the overexposed region of a scene, since the pixel value has saturated and the detailed information in these regions is lost.
 Without a good semantic understanding, this lost information can never be recovered.
-Moreover, all baseline methods behave quite aggressively when it comes to any edges, but different from a simple edge detector, a video-to-event converter not only need to learn when to generate events, but also when not to.
+Moreover, all baseline methods behave quite aggressively when it comes to any edges, but different from a simple edge detector, a video-to-event converter not only needs to learn when to generate events but also when not to.
 A zoom-in comparison can be found in Fig. \ref{fig:zoomin}.

 To better visualize the performance of different methods on the time axis, we also generated a 3D plot in the $xyt$ space, as shown in \ref{fig:voxel_3d}.
-If the value of a voxel is greater than 0.01, one node will be placed in the corresponding location.
+If the value of a voxel is greater than 0.001, one node will be placed in the corresponding location.
 It's clear that our prediction also matches the ground truth voxels significantly better both spatially and temporally.